-Still, you can click the "Edit" button on the lower corner of video item to perform editing tasks, it is self explanatory.
+Still, you can click the "Edit" button on the right side of video item to perform editing tasks, it is self explanatory.

-The DVD converter offers a wide variety of menu design options for you to enhance your DVD.
+The program offers a wide variety of menu design options for you to enhance your DVD.

-Click the "Menu" button on the bottom right hand side, a menu list panel appears on the right portion of screen.
+Go ahead and click "Menu" tab on the top, a menu list panel appears on the right portion of screen.
 From the list, you can select a menu template, and edit the elements such as frames, texts according you need.
 You may also add a background music and image.

-Preview your disc prior to converting your iMovie project to a DVD on Mac OS X. By hit the "Preview" option (Triangle icon) at the bottom side, you can see the customization exactly how it is going to look like on DVD, this can help you to determine if you want to make any changes to the DVD.
+Preview your disc prior to converting your iMovie project to a DVD.
+By hit the "Preview" tab next to "Menu", you can see the customization exactly how it is going to look like on DVD, this can help you to determine if you want to make any changes to the DVD.

-If acceptable, click the red "Burn" button on the lower right corner, a new dialog will pop up as screenshot shown below.
-From there, you're required to set the output type (here we simply tick "DVD disc" option), DVD burning speed ("Best" is recommended), and the type of TV system (PAL or NTSC) you want, which depends on country and region you live in.
+If acceptable, click the "Burn" tab on the top, a new dialog will pop up as screenshot shown below.
+From there, you're required to set the output type (here we simply tick "Burn to Disc" option) and the type of TV system (PAL or NTSC) you want, which depends on country and region you live in.

-When you've set up all of options in dialog, hit "Save" to close.
-Put a DVD disc into the drive on your Mac and again click the red "Burn" button to begin converting iMovie video to DVD in Mac.
+When you've set up all of options in dialog, put a DVD disc into the drive on your Mac and again click the red "Burn" button to begin converting iMovie video to DVD in Mac.

 The time required to burn iMovie project on Mac is depending on the size of files, your settings and hardware power.